HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Experiments

 \emph{Normalized Mean Error (NME)} is defined as:

-where we use the distance between the outer corners of the two eyes as normalized factor $d$. $P_k \text{ and } \hat{P_k}$ denote the ground-truth and prediction location of the k-th landmark.
-For simplicity, we magnify 100 times to omit the \% symbol.
+For the 300W and WFLW, the NME normalized by the inter-ocular distance is used.
+For the COFW, the NME normalized by inter-ocular distance and inter-pupil distance the are both adopted. $P_k \text{ and } \hat{P_k}$ denote the ground-truth and prediction location of the k-th landmark.
+For simplicity, we omit the \% symbol.
 Lower NME is better to facial landmark detector.

 \emph{Area Under the Curve (AUC)} is calculated based on the cumulative error distribution (CED) curve.
 The AUC for a testset is computed as the area under the curve, up to the cut off NME value.
 Higher AUC represents better detector.